This spot has been added by

 Last updated on

-Tagus Cove is a deep-water bay on the western coast of Isabela Island, below the renowned Darwin Lake.
+Tagus Cove is a sheltered bay on the western coast of Isabela Island, below the renowned Darwin Lake.
 It can only be visited during a cruise.
 The site is known for its flightless cormorants, penguins, and sea lions, which are often spotted lying on the rocky shore or in the water.
-You might also encounter in this area green sea turtles, diamond stingrays, or perhaps a Pacific seahorse!
+You might also encounter in this area green sea turtles, stingrays, and sometimes Pacific seahorses.

 How to go snorkeling Tagus Cove?

 Tagus Cove is only accessible by boat.
-Located north of Isabela Island, 200km away from the closest inhabited areas, the only way to visit the site is to board a multi-day naturalist cruise.
-Be sure to check when booking that the site is included in the itinerary.
+Located on the northwestern coast of Isabela Island, 125 miles away from the closest inhabited areas, the only way to visit the site is to board a multi-day naturalist cruise.

 Tagus Cove snorkeling map, Isabela